ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## RATS in a Nutshell

-* Remote Attestation Interactions typically convey Claims that contain the trustworthiness properties associated with an Attested Environment (Evidence).
+* Remote Attestation message flows typically convey Claims that contain the trustworthiness properties associated with an Attested Environment (Evidence).
-* A corresponding provisioning Interaction conveys Reference trustworthiness claims that can be compared with attestation Evidence.
+* A corresponding provisioning message flows conveys Reference trustworthiness claims that can be compared with attestation Evidence.
 Reference Values typically consist of firmware or software digests and details about what makes the attesting module a trusted source of Evidence.
 * Relying Parties are performing tasks such as managing a resource, controlling access, and/or managing risk.
 Attestation Results helps Relying Parties determine levels of trust.

 ## Remote Attestation Workflow